microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 **Cost Effectiveness**: The partner must be familiar with scaling and compute options to implement a cost-effective solution for the customer.

 **Performance**: The partner must articulate their strategy for high performing solution delivery.
-They should leverage at least one of the below:
+They should leverage at least one of the following:

   * Azure CDN
   * Azure Front Door